divij-mangosagar/clinical-psychometric-analysis-part1/README.md

 ## Analysis Workflow & Log

+1. **Weighted Score Calculation:**
-1) Created weighted scores for each patient => sum of "transformed" psychometrics
+   - Created weighted scores for each patient as the sum of "transformed" psychometrics.

+2. **Stratification by Diagnosis:**
-2) Stratified weighted scores by diagnosis of psych disorder of patients => diagnosis not included in score
+   - Stratified weighted scores by the diagnosis of each patient's psychiatric disorder.
+   - *Note: Diagnosis was not included in the score calculation.*

+3. **Distribution Approximation:**
-3) Approximated normal distributions (n approx around 30) for each weighted score observations per disorder strata => created a pooled distribution by sampling equal amounts of weighted score data points from each disorder weighted distribution.
+   - Approximated normal distributions (n ≈ 30 per group) for weighted scores within each disorder stratum.
+   - Created a pooled distribution by sampling equal numbers of weighted score data points from each disorder's weighted score distribution.

+4. **Upper-Threshold Analysis:**
-4) Wanted to study the upper-threshold of the weighted scores for each disorder distribution => higher weighted scores meant the patients experienced more "extreme"/high psychometrics, potentially indicating a more severe presentation of symptoms
+   - Investigated the upper-threshold of weighted scores for each disorder's distribution.
+   - Higher weighted scores correspond to more "extreme"/high psychometric values, potentially indicating more severe symptom presentations.

+5. **Threshold Optimization:**
-5) Tested various upper-thresholds and found that 1.5 above the stdv of the pooled distribution was the best to observe the higher upper weighted scores yet mantain the variability of scores => a higher threshold resulted in too clustered data vs a lower threshold resulting in too variable and less meaningful data.
+   - Tested various upper thresholds; determined that 1.5 standard deviations above the pooled distribution mean best captured higher weighted scores while maintaining score variability.
+   - Higher thresholds produced overly clustered data; lower thresholds led to excessive variability and reduced interpretability.

+6. **Gamma Distribution Fitting:**
-6) Fit a gamma distribution over the upper-event using a manual implementation of mle (gradient ascent to estimate alpha and beta and used series approxiamation to estimate digamma for calculations).
-Chose gamma since the upper bound distirbutions for each disorder were skewed and the data seemed more appropriate for a gamma dist.
+   - Fit a gamma distribution to the upper-event data using a manual MLE implementation (gradient ascent to estimate alpha and beta, series approximation for digamma).

-7) Wanted to compare the upper score distributions for taildness(kurtosis) and skew for each disorder => Is the skew and taildness of each weighted scores distribution statistically different for each disorder? :

-Method 1: Sampled 10,000 data points (weighted scores) from one istribution for one disorder and sampled 10,0000 data points from another dist for another disorder.
-Calculated the skew/kurtosis for each large sample and created a CI for the difference in skew/kurtosis => Almost no statistical significance between disorders

-Method 2: From one weighted score dist for a disorder, sampled 30 data points, found the skew/kurtosis of the sample, created a sampling distribution of skew/kurtosis.
-Did this for two disorders, so that I had a sampling distribution of skew/kurtosis for both disorders that I was comparing.
-Created a CI for the difference in means between the two sampling dist => Almost no statistical significance between disorders.
-HOWEVER => Did power analysis and realized the power was very low ( as expected power did increase by increasing sample size ).
-Indicates high type 2 error chances => Difficult to tell if the skew/kurtosis is truly different in samples
+   - Gamma distribution was chosen due to the skewed nature of the upper-bound distributions for each disorder.

+7. **Comparing Tailness (Kurtosis) and Skew:**
+   - **Goal:** Assess whether the skewness and kurtosis of weighted score distributions differ statistically across disorders.

+   **Method 1:**
+   - Sampled 10,000 weighted scores from one disorder distribution and 10,000 from another.
+   - Calculated skew/kurtosis for each sample and constructed a confidence interval (CI) for the difference.
+   - *Result: Almost no statistical significance between disorders.*

+   **Method 2:**
+   - For each disorder, repeatedly sampled 30 data points, calculated sample skew/kurtosis, and built a sampling distribution.
+   - Compared two disorders by creating a CI for the difference in means of these sampling distributions.
+   - *Result: Again, almost no statistical significance between disorders.
+However, power analysis revealed low statistical power (power improved with larger sample size), indicating a high chance of Type II error.
+Thus, it's difficult to conclude whether true differences exist.*

+---

 ## Next Steps & Part 2

-I think that creating weighted scores possibly impacted my results by removing the effects of the indiviual psychometric distributions => Eg. A person with bpd can have the weighted score of 5 and a person with depression can have a weighted score of 5, but the non-standardized psychometrics that caused them to get that weighted score can be completely different.
-I am currently coding a project where I will analyze the disorders by creating copulas of traits and doing an analysis based on that.
-Furthermore to continue this project I may do some continued analysis to answer some more questions.
+- **Limitation Identified:**
+  Creating weighted scores may have obscured differences by hiding distinct psychometric patterns into similar overall scores across disorders.
+  *Example:* A person with BPD and another with depression may both have a weighted score of 5, but the underlying non-standardized psychometric profiles could differ substantially => Planning to analyze in the part 2 project using copulas.

+- **Future Directions:**
+  - Develop a new analysis using copulas to directly model the joint distribution of psychometric traits within each disorder.
+  - Further analyses to explore additional research questions and possibly revisit the original approach with refined methods.

+---